KMSOMERS/NeverHaveIEver2/README.md

-# Neve rHave I Ever
+# Never Have I Ever

-Android Quiz App
+Android Quiz App written using the MVP architecture

+Five categories of questions